eh329/MSc_Dissertation/README.md

 # MSc_Dissertation
-Script i used in my MSc dissertation.
+Script I used in my MSc dissertation for data analysis and visualization.